-Most people find trading to be a demanding activity.
-It’s not surprising as trading presents unique challenges.
-Overcoming these hurdles requires us to go against many preconceptions that we have.
-Hence, to gain the resilience you need to stay in the game for the long run, mindset shifts are critical.
+Most people who try trading find it to be a demanding activity.
+It’s not surprising as trading presents unique challenges to our default thinking patterns.
+Overcoming these hurdles requires us to go against our many preconceptions and instincts.
+Hence, mindset shifts are critical to becoming a resilient trader who can stay in the game long term.

 #1: Trading more does not mean making more money.

 The desire for constant action irrespective of underlying conditions is responsible for many losses in Wall Street even among the professionals, who feel that they must take home some money every day, as though they were working for regular wages.

 Most jobs pay you by the hour or need you to be present for a minimum period.
 Working overtime pays more.
 Taking on more projects leads to higher income.